 Resolana is a public art project composed of a south-facing, half-mooned adobe sculptural wall embedded with mirrors that reflects the audience and landscape.
 Derived from the New Mexican term that means “the place where the sun shines,” Resolana will act as a public art space for dialogue and performance and remain a place in the community where people can gather to converse, share and reflect.

-Blackhorse Lowe, Albuquerque • Dancing Earth Documentary • $5,000
+Blackhorse Lowe (Navajo), Albuquerque • Dancing Earth Documentary • $5,000

 Dancing Earth is an indigenous contemporary dance company created by Rulan Tangen.
 Funding for this project will go toward the creation of a full-length documentary focusing on the artistic process of creating, collaborating and articulating movement from beginning to end.